mlcs/mlcs.github.io/about-mlcs.md

 ---
 layout: page
-title: About MLCS
+title: Machine Learning in Climate Science
-subtitle: Independent research group \ Cluster of Excellence "Machine Learning" \ University of Tübingen
+subtitle: Independent research group at the University of Tübingen
 ---

-**"Machine Learning in Climate Science"** is an independent junior research group established in January 2020 within the framework of the [Cluster of Excellence "Machine Learning"](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/) at the University of Tübingen.
+**"Machine Learning in Climate Science" (MLCS)** is an independent junior research group established in January 2020 within the framework of the [Cluster of Excellence "Machine Learning"](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/) at the University of Tübingen.